AVOID TRAVEL PLANNING AT ALL COSTS

 BE FLEXIBLE WHEN TRAVELING

-Check out these articles to learn how not to not to over pack, travel planning & prepare for long term travel.
+Check out these articles to learn how not to overpack, travel gear, travel planning & prepare for long-term travel.

 Prepare for long term travel